outdreamer/build-a-cure-1/docs/specific/implementation_guide.md

 		- intent (priority)
 		- perspective (the unit filter object)
-		- functions (can include patterns, strategies, rules, and any other set of operations/objects that has order)
+		- functions (can include patterns, logic, strategies, rules, and any other set of operations/objects that has order)
 		- structure
 			- sub interfaces of structure include:
 				- difference/position